On Rhetoric and the Arts

 The Triple Constraint of Audiences

-Conversely, part and parcel of doing just that is not counting on one's audience to do likewise.
+Conversely, part and parcel of demonstrating such expertise, sympathy, and patience to one's audience is not counting on one's audience to do likewise.
 A speaker must be very clear, to get through to those parts of the audience who lack the expertise to understand dense or technical language.
 A speaker must be unambiguous, so that those parts of the audience who are not sympathetic to the speaker have no room to misinterpret what they say.
 And a speaker must be as concise as reasonably possible, to avoid boring away an impatient audience who won't listen to a lengthy explanation no matter how clear and unambiguous it is.

 Jim Pryor memorably phrased this advice, in the context of philosophy writing specifically, as a suggestion to assume one's audience to be "stupid, lazy, and mean": "stupid" in that they won't just understand what you're trying to say, "lazy" in that they don't really care what you're trying to say and so won't put any effort into trying to understand, and "mean" in that they don't like what you're trying to say so when they inevitably misunderstand you it will be in the worst possible way.

 But in my experience, it is only possible to reach at best two of those three segments.
-Like the famous project management triangle concisely summed up as "good, fast, cheap: pick any two", it seems impossible to reach an audience that is simultaneously ignorant, apathetic, and hostile.
+Like the famous project management triangle (or "triple constraint") concisely summed up as "good, fast, cheap: pick any two", it seems impossible to reach an audience that is simultaneously ignorant, apathetic, and hostile.

 - It may be possible to reach an ignorant and apathetic audience if they are sufficiently charitable in their interpretation, so long as you are clear and concise.